Apprenticeship Training Programs

 Painters and Decorators apply decorative and protective finishes in residential, commercial, and institutional settings.
 They prepare a variety of surfaces (wood, masonry, drywall, plaster, concrete, synthetics, stucco, and metal) prior to the application of materials such as paint, high-performance coatings, waterproofing, fireproofing, varnish, shellac, wall coverings and special decorative finishes.
 Marine/Industrial/CAS Painters apply protective finishes in marine, industrial, highway, bridge, pipeline, and institutional settings.
 They clean, wash, blast, and prepare a variety of surfaces (often concrete and metal) prior to the application of materials such as epoxies, urethanes, and other high performance coatings.

 Dave Jones, Training Coordinator

 A striper prepares surfaces and applies paint on asphalt.
 Projects include painting traffic directional signs and lines on streets and highways, painting bike lanes, school crossing and crosswalks, runways, and play surfaces.
 Stripers work outdoors and work can be weather dependent.
-Traffic control painters may be required to obtain a Commercial Drivers License to drive and operate on-the-road striping equipment.
+Traffic control painters may be required to obtain a Commercial Driver’s License to drive and operate on-the-road striping equipment.